Maelstrom8/Malignance/README.md

 I dislike people who complain about what they don't like, but I also like it when someone figures out how to change something to fit their tastes - sometimes admittedly at the cost of having to help them.
 I don't give a shit about additions or anything, I'm all for people making changes.
 If anything, if you can figure out how to do something, more power to you.
 There's just a few things I ask of you to have.. common sense and general reading comprehension.

 ***IT IS MANDATORY TO READ EVERYTHING, INCLUDING THE TWO OTHER PAGES OF DOCUMENTATION.
 THE GAME HAS ONLINE FEATURES, AND SOME MODS AFFECT THE PAWN SYSTEM IN A CERTAIN WAY - HOW YOU ASK?
 READ IT ALL TO FIND OUT.
-EVERYTHING IS DETAILED IN THIS README, IF YOU DON'T READ IT AND HAVE PROBLEMS, I WILL SHRUG CONDESCENDINGLY***
+EVERYTHING IS DETAILED IN THIS README, IF YOU DON'T READ IT AND HAVE PROBLEMS, I WILL SHRUG BOTH MENACINGLY AND CONDESCENDINGLY***

 ---